enesorhaan/Erp-FinalCase/README.md

   <a href="https://www.microsoft.com/tr-tr/sql-server/sql-server-2019" target="_blank"> <img src="https://www.svgrepo.com/show/303229/microsoft-sql-server-logo.svg" alt="mssql" width="40" height="40"/> </a>
 </p>

+## Contributing
+- Fork this project.
+- Add a new feature or fix a bug.
+- Commit your changes.
+- Create a pull request.

 ## Creators

 **Enes Orhan**
 * <https://www.linkedin.com/in/enesorhan/>
 * <https://github.com/enesorhaan>

+## Contact

+For more information or assistance regarding the project, you can email enesorhan_1366@hotmail.com.

 ## Copyright and License